wakka810/DotMatrixPy/README.md

 ## Overview

-DotMatrixPy is a Game Boy (DMG-01) emulator implemented in pure Python.
+DotMatrixPy is a Game Boy (DMG-01, DMG CPU A/B/C) emulator implemented in pure Python.
 It targets the Sharp SM83 CPU architecture.
 It provides cycle-accurate timing emulation.
 The project runs on the PyPy JIT compiler to achieve real-time execution speeds.
 The codebase mirrors the internal architecture of the hardware.
 The CPU, PPU, APU, and Bus are separated into distinct classes.
+CGB/SGB/AGB/AGS features are intentionally not supported, and CGB-only ROMs are rejected.

 The core logic emulates the SM83 instruction set at the machine-cycle level.
 The Pixel Processing Unit (PPU) implementation simulates the internal pixel fetcher and FIFO mechanism.
 It explicitly handles Mode 0-3 timing and STAT interrupts.
 This enables the correct rendering of scanline-based visual effects.
 It also supports precise interrupt handling required by some software.